 But on a sad note, sometimes, your stomach might hurt after drinking water.
 This is when you need to consider examining your health.
 You may want to know what might possibly cause this to happen.
 So we have prepared this article on why your stomach hurts after drinking water.
 Well, this article can be helpful so give it a read.

 9. Cushions the brain, spinal cord, and other sensitive tissues

-As water forms the majority of our body, lack of it can have severe effects in terms of the brain’s functioning.
+As water forms most of our body, lack of it can severely affect the brain’s functioning.
 Long-term dehydration can even cause problems with reasoning skills and affect the production of several hormones.

 10. Maintains blood pressure

 A lack of water in your blood can cause it to become thicker, which results in high blood pressure problems.
 Drinking plenty of water helps balance your body’s fluid levels.